Systems Science and Industrial Engineering

 The complexities of real-world networks — hidden to most of us — are tantalizing to scientists.
 Understanding nonlinear connections between multiple components in a system, or discovering simultaneous interactions among multiple systems, demands research that is complicated and abstract.

 11 new tenure-track faculty added since fall 2020 and still growing!
 6 current searches - view current openings

-The Bachelor of Science Program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, http://abet.org/.Explore Undergraduate
+The Bachelor of Science program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org , under the General Criteria and the Industrial Engineering and Similarly Named Engineering Programs Program Criteria and the Systems and Similarly Named Engineering Programs Program Criteria.Explore Undergraduate

 For students looking for flexibility in their graduate studies, we also offer online courses and certificates.Explore Graduate